 Take BlackRock for example.
 It manages over $4 trillion in funds worldwide.
 Its chairman and CEO made $10.54 million in compensation.
 In fact, of the top five highest-compensated executives, the lowest paid still earned $2.87 million.

 And all the members of the Federal Retirement Thrift Investment Board have held or continue to hold senior positions in finance and retirement services, so they know compensation in the private sector well.

 An executive having managed over $400 billion in investor assets would be able to command significant compensation in the private sector, no doubt about it.

 Of course, on the flip side, who in Washington D.C. manages more than $400 billion and still gets paid less than the VP?
-How about the Treasury Secretary (himself a former executive at Citigroup)?
+How about the Treasury Secretary, who often come from extremely powerful and high-paying positions?
 Head of the OMB?
 Or in terms of personnel, director of OPM?
 How about, for that matter, the chairperson of the Senate Budget Committee, or the chairman of the Committee on the Budget in the House?

 And speaking of budgets, the budget for the TSP is actually just under $200 million – quite small for a federal agency.
 The actual investing of the over $400 billion in assets is outsourced to BlackRock.
 And all of those funds, moreover, is invested in index funds, which these days is pretty much computerized and commoditized.
 It’s not like the TSP is its own hedge fund, after all.

 So the executive director manages an operation with a budget of under $200 million, which happens to involve overseeing $400 billion in investments.